-Municipal Art Society of New York ("MAS") is writing to inform you of a data security incident which may have involved some of your personal information.
-At MAS, we take the privacy and security of the personal information we maintain very seriously.
-That is why we are writing to provide you with information about this incident and about steps that you can take to help protect your personal information, including an offer of complimentary credit monitoring and identity protection services.
+Marymount Manhattan College ("MMC" or "The College") is writing to inform you of a data security incident that involved your personal information.
+MMC takes the privacy and security of the personal information in our possession very seriously.
+That is why you are being notified with steps you can take to help protect your personal information, including an offer of complimentary credit monitoring and identity protection services.

-What Happened: On June 22, 2021, MAS experienced a network disruption.
-We immediately took steps to secure our environment and engaged cybersecurity experts to assist us with an investigation.
-The investigation determined that an unknown actor gained access to and may have obtained data from the MAS network without authorization.
-On December 17, 2021, we determined that some of your personal information may have been involved in the incident.
-We currently have no reason to believe your information was misused as a result of this incident, only that it was potentially accessed or acquired.
+What Happened?
+On November 12, 2021, MMC experienced a network disruption.
+The College immediately took steps to secure the network environment and engaged cybersecurity experts to conduct an investigation.
+The investigation determined that an unknown actor gained access to and obtained data from the MMC network without authorization.
+After a thorough investigation, on July 28, 2022, it was determined that some of your personal information was involved in the incident.
+There is currently no reason to believe your information was misused, only that it was potentially accessed.

-What Information Was Involved: The information may have involved your name and your <<variable text >>.
+What Information Was Involved?
+The personal information involved included your name and your <<Variable Data>>.

-What We Are Doing: As soon as we discovered the incident, we took the steps referenced above.
-We also implemented additional security features to reduce the risk of a similar incident occurring in the future.
-We reported this incident to the Federal Bureau of Investigation and will provide whatever cooperation is necessary to attempt to hold the perpetrators of this incident accountable, if possible.
-We are further notifying you of this event and advising you about steps you can take to help protect your information.
+What We Are Doing.
+As soon as the disruption took place, the steps referenced above were taken.
+Additional security features were also implemented to reduce the risk of a similar incident occurring in the future.
+The incident was reported to the Federal Bureau of Investigation, and the College is committed to cooperating with investigative requests.
+You are being further notified of this event and being advised about steps you can take to help protect your information.

-Additionally, we are offering you complimentary credit monitoring and identity protection services for <<variable text >> through IDX, a national leader in identity protection services.
-The IDX services, which are free to you upon enrollment, include a <<variable text >> year subscription for the following: single bureau credit monitoring, CyberScan dark web monitoring, fully-managed identity recovery services, and \$1 million in identity theft insurance coverage.
+Additionally, the College is offering you complimentary credit monitoring and identity protection services for <<12/24>> months through IDX, a national leader in identity protection services.
+The IDX services, which are free to you upon enrollment, include a subscription for the following: single bureau credit monitoring, CyberScan dark web monitoring, fully managed identity recovery services, and \$1 million in identity theft insurance coverage.
 With this protection, IDX will help you resolve issues if your identity is compromised.

-What You Can Do: We recommend that you review the guidance included with this letter about how to protect your personal information.
-In addition, we recommend enrolling in the complimentary identity protection services being offered through IDX to further protect your personal information.
-To receive credit monitoring services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
+What You Can Do.
+It is recommended that you review the guidance included with this letter about how to protect your personal information.
+In addition, it is recommended that you enroll in the complimentary identity protection services being offered through IDX to further protect your personal information.
+To receive credit monitoring services, you must be over the age of 18 and have established credit in the United States, have a Social Security number in your name, and have a U.S. residential address associated with your credit file.

-To enroll in the complimentary identity protection services provided through IDX, please call 1-800-939-4170 Monday through Friday from [IDX please insert time period in EST] or visit https://app.idx.us/account-creation/protect and insert the Enrollment Code provided above.
-Please note the deadline to enroll in these complimentary services is [Enrollment Deadline].
+To enroll in the complimentary identity protection services provided through IDX, please call 1-833-764-0235 Monday through Friday from 9:00 am - 9:00 pm Eastern Time or visit https://response.idx.us/mmc and insert the Enrollment Code provided above.
+Please note the deadline to enroll in these complimentary services is November 3, 2022.
 You will need to reference the enrollment code at the top of this letter when calling or enrolling online, so please do not discard this letter.

 For More Information.
-If you have questions about the complimentary services or need assistance, please contact customer service for IDX at 1-800-939-4170.
-IDX representatives are available Monday through Friday from [IDX please insert time period in EST].
+If you have questions about the complimentary services or need assistance, please contact customer service for IDX at 1-833-764-0235.
+IDX representatives are available Monday through Friday from 9:00 am - 9:00 pm Eastern Time.
 IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.

-Please accept our sincere apologies and know that we deeply regret any worry or inconvenience that this may cause you.
+Marymount Manhattan College deeply regrets any inconvenience that this situation may cause you.